Adapted from the forthcoming book

-As we saw in the preceding essay, this cycle of consumption is a natural thing and when individuals consume only what they need, their efforts to produce and earn need only be enough to enable that consumption.
+The cycle of consumption can be a natural and acceptable thing.
+When individuals consume only what they need and—much more importantly—their efforts to earn are proportional to that consumption, the cycle is in balance.
 The problem comes from the cycle speeding up, from both internal and external forces, until the damaging condition of utmost earning to reach maximum consumption is taken as the norm.
+There is nothing natural, acceptable or normal about such a state… the state we are in.
+Almost certainly the state you are in.

 It’s easy to illustrate this progression: find a few copies of any general-circulation magazine from the 1940s through early 1950s—Life, Look, Saturday Evening Post, etc. You will find few ads that do not make a specific and detailed “why you want this” pitch, and the long-text ads (a full page of text, or nearly so) popular in earlier eras can still be spotted.
 Compare these issues with any more recent ones, at ten-year intervals up to the present, and you will see a steady diminishment of text (“copy”) and specific pleas to want/buy the product.
 Most ads in present-day mainstream magazines will have no more than a well-crafted cutline (slogan sentence) or two; the extreme is reached in fashion and upscale magazines where a full-page ad often consists of a high-art photo of the product and an inconspicuous brand name or icon.
-Distilled essence of “See-Buy,” with “of course you want this item, right now” needing no expression or specific encouragement.
+Sometimes the brand, icon or logo is an almost indistinguishable part of the product itself.
+It’s distilled “See-Buy,” with “of course you want this item, right now” needing no expression or overt argument.

 An Example: Programmed Hygiene

 Nearly all modern grooming and hygiene products followed this three-part advertising curve.
 In the early years of the twentieth century, women first had to be told that underarm and leg hair was unsightly and “not modern,” with a mention that shaving products especially for women were now available.
-Later installments reminded them of the problem and emphasized that the manufacturers had a wonderful solution.
-In the final phase, there was no need to describe or mention the problem, only that the lady of distinction of course preferred the advertised brand for all her needs… needs that were created by the marketing campaign itself; needs that were driven more by the desire for corporate revenue than any meaningful need for women to remove their down.
+Later installments reminded them of the problem and emphasized that Gillette et al. had a wonderful solution.
+In the final phase, there was no need to describe or mention the problem, only that the lady of distinction of course preferred Gillette (or Schick, or American Razor) for all her needs… needs that were created by the marketing campaign itself; needs that were driven more by the desire for corporate revenue than any meaningful need for women to remove their down.
 In the end, the razor makers were more concerned about doubling their market base than providing any truly worthwhile service or function.

-The same pattern has been used to drive the rise and near-universal acceptance of mouthwash, underarm deodorant and many other products—first explain what it is, then explain why ours is best, then explain no longer, just sell.
-In recent years, the process has been used to create and then drive markets for instant and fast foods, disposable cleaning products, and increasingly complex and expensive “shaving systems” for men.
-That few if any of these products bring genuine convenience, savings or improved efficiency has nothing to do with their creation, marketing and blind acceptance by consumers.
+The same pattern has been used to drive the rise and near-universal acceptance of mouthwash, underarm deodorant and many other products—explain what it is, explain why ours is best, then explain no longer, just sell.
+In recent years, the process has been used to create and then drive markets for instant and fast foods, disposable cleaning products, and absurdly complex and expensive “shaving systems” for men.
+That these products bring little if any genuine convenience, time or money savings or improved efficiency has nothing to do with their creation, marketing and blind acceptance by consumers.
 They are con games created to separate money from eager marks.

-It is not enough for manufacturers and product producers to improve existing products; the sacred endeavor is to devise, create and then sell products as the putative solutions to invented problems… all with the maximum lock on that exclusive solution through patents and other methods.
+It is not enough for manufacturers and product producers to improve existing products; the present holy endeavor is to devise, create and then sell products as the putative solutions to invented problems… with all possible headlock on that exclusive solution through patents and other methods.
 The need is created from thin air, and once accepted by the market, it can only be bought from the source that invented it.
-The stereotypical street-corner drug seller can only gape in awe at the ice-hearted corporate process that leads to such cycles.
-(We’ll look at such created needs in more detail, further on.)
+The stereotypical street-corner drug pusher can only gape in awe at the ice-hearted corporate process that leads to such cycles.
+(We’ll look at such created needs in more detail further on.)

-It’s a part of the renegade manifesto that we are not opposed to marketing and advertising; it has a place in the conduct of business.
+It’s a part of the renegade manifesto that we are not opposed to advertising; it has a place in the conduct of business.
 That place, however, is not in manipulating and controlling lives, choices, hearts and minds, and there is little consumer advertising that works to any other end.
-Such selling of created needs is manipulation not far removed in principle from armed robbery.
+Such selling of created needs is a form of manipulation different from armed robbery only in degree of force.

 The Universal Omission

-Which would be fine and logical, were the marketing mavens not collectively working to beat the idea of acquisition for its own sake, acquisition at any cost, into the minds of all they can reach.
-Even more so, were it not that an increasing amount of advertising is focused at pre-adults, raising ethical questions about selling to those too young to make reasonable choices about acquisition and need… and raising yet further ethical questions about conditioning youth to grow into even more grasping consumers.
-Their absolving argument is akin to scattering poisoned candy in a school yard and then blaming the child who eats it.
+Which would be fine and logical and praiseworthy… were the marketing mavens, the hustlers, not collectively working to beat the idea of acquisition for its own sake into all the minds they can reach.
+Even more so, were it not that an increasing amount of advertising is focused at vulnerable groups like pre-adults and preschoolers, raising ethical questions about selling to those too young to make reasonable choices about acquisition and need… and raising yet further ethical questions about conditioning youth to grow into even more grasping consumers.

-You can’t condition someone to want something desperately, even come to believe it’s an essential need, then say it’s their fault for taking it.
-But the marketing and advertising industry stands on this contradiction: If someone destroys their personal finances making a purchase, or purchases, driven by incessant and meticulously targeted advertising, it’s their own fault; they should have known better.
-You shouldn't have picked up the candy, you idiot.
+You can’t condition someone to want something desperately, even make them believe it’s an essential need, then say it’s their fault for buying it.
+But the marketing and advertising industry stands on this contradiction: If someone destroys their personal finances making a purchase, or purchases, driven by incessant and meticulously-targeted advertising, it’s their own fault; they should have known better.
+More dismaying is that too many smug and shortsighted consumers, themselves fully indoctrinated, agree.

-Renegades do know better—first off, that the marketing industry itself has a few things to learn.
+Renegades do know better—and that the marketing industry itself has a few things to learn.

 Advertising: The Monster’s Shadow

-The terms marketing and advertising are used throughout these writings.
+The terms marketing and advertising are an integral part of this discussion.
 It is of surpassing importance that readers—renegades in development, or in full—understand that they are not the same thing, and are only very loosely interchangeable.
 Further on, we’ll get into a detailed discussion of what defines marketing and the role of advertising, but for now absorb and understand these basics:

 Marketing is the overall effort to promote a product’s desirability to buyers.